oracle/weblogic-innovation-seminars/WInS_Demos/MT-Workshop/README.md

 ## Domain Partition:
 WebLogic Server MT provides resource isolation with in domain partitions, an administrative and runtime slice of a WebLogic domain that is dedicated to running application instances and related resources for a tenant.
 Domain Partition achieve greater density by allowing application instances and related resources to share the domain, WebLogic Server itself, the Java virtual machine, and the operating system while isolating tenant specific application data, configuration, and runtime traffic.
 Each domain partition has its own runtime copy of the application and resources.
 ## Resource Groups:
 WLS MT introduces resource groups, simply as a convenient way to group together Java EE applications and the resources they use into a distinct administrative unit within the domain.
-The resources and applications are “fully qualified” in that administrator provides all information needed to start or connect to those resources, including credentials for connecting to data source and targeting information for Java EE application.
+The resources and applications are â€œfully qualifiedâ€ in that administrator provides all information needed to start or connect to those resources, including credentials for connecting to data source and targeting information for Java EE application.
 A resource group will either contain these deployable resources directly or refer to a resource group templates which contain the resources.
 Resource group can be defined at the domain level, or be specific to domain partition.
 All the resources in or referenced by a resource group are targeted together (to the same target).
 Resource group can be started and stopped.
 ## Virtual Target:
 Encapsulate where a partition or resource group runs and how to route traffic to them, including addresses, protocol settings, and targeting, Request routing is determined by the host name and optional URI.